You're Gonna Get Yours

 "You're Gonna Get Yours" (sometimes subtitled "My 98 Oldsmobile") is a 1987 single by hip hop group Public Enemy from their debut album Yo!
 Bum Rush the Show (1987).
 Chuck D references the Oldsmobile 98 automobile in the song's lyrics.
 It peaked at number 88 on the UK Singles Chart.
+According to Rolling Stone, the song helped Chuck D and production team Bomb Squad "[introduce] an intense, booming new sound and an urgent social and political message to rap music".

-MARRS sampled the song on their 1987 song "Pump Up the Volume".
-Red Hot Chili Peppers have been known to use the song as an intro jam during live performances of their own song, "Give It Away."
+MARRS sampled the song in their 1987 hit single "Pump Up the Volume".
+Public Enemy fans Red Hot Chili Peppers have been known to use the song as an intro jam during live performances of their own song, "Give It Away".

-This song was also featured in the 1999 British-Irish independent film Human Traffic.
+The song was also featured in the 1999 British-Irish independent film Human Traffic.